NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 sorry, unimplemented: __builtin_clear_padding not supported for variable length aggregates
 ```

+#### `ibt` {#ibt}

+This flag adds the `-fcf-protection=branch` compiler option on x86_64-linux targets and the `-mbranch-protection=bti` compiler option on aarch64-linux.
+This enabled "Indirect Branch Tracking" which adds "landing pad" instructions at all points in the code where an indirect branch could potentially land.
+Hardened indirect branch instructions are then used which will, on supporting processors, throw an error if the destination instruction is not one of these "landing pad" instructions.
+This makes it much harder for an attacker to hijack one of the indirect branches instructions to jump to an unexpected point in code and ultimately gain arbitrary code execution.

+This is currently only supported on some newer Intel processors as part of the Intel CET set of features and on ARM v8.5+ processors (where the feature is known as BTI - Branch Target Indication).
+However, the generated code should continue to work on older processors which will simply omit any of this checking, treating "landing pad" instructions as no-ops and the hardened indirect branch instrutions will be treated as normal indirect branches.

+If enabling this hardening flag it is important to test the result on a system that has known working and runtime-enabled IBT support, so that any such breakage can be discovered.

 #### `stackclashprotection` {#stackclashprotection}

 This flag adds the `-fstack-clash-protection` compiler option, which causes growth of a program's stack to access each successive page in order.
 This should force the guard page to be accessed and cause an attempt to "jump over" this guard page to crash.